-- A copy of your Columbia transcript showing that you have received university credit - A copy of your transcript from the other institution, listing the grades received - A copy of the syllabus for any course you wish to have considered for history credit - An updated Plan of Study Form - A completed Addendum for Transfer Credits and Study Abroad Credits (please see page 22 or the "Study Abroad" section of the Department website for this document) - Note: While determining transfer credit, the DUS may request additional materials, including but not limited to coursework or exams, so students should keep any materials from the course for which they wish to receive transfer credit.
+- A copy of your Columbia transcript showing that you have received university credit - A copy of your transcript from the other institution, listing the grades received - A copy of the syllabus for any course you wish to have considered for history credit - An updated Plan of Study Form - A completed Addendum for Transfer Credits and Study Abroad Credits (on page 27 and the Study Abroad and Transfer Courses Page of the Department Website) - Note: While determining transfer credit, the DUS may request additional materials, including but not limited to coursework or exams, so students should keep any materials from the course for which they wish to receive transfer credit.
 Please do not submit course materials other than the syllabus unless specifically requested by the UA or DUS.
 Any materials not specifically requested will not be kept or considered.